 A landlord in Michigan may evict a tenant for violating a term of the lease or rental agreement-–for example, by keeping a pet (if the lease prohibits pets), allowing more than one tenant to live in the rental apartment or house (if the lease allows only one tenant), causing extensive damage to the rental unit, or creating a serious health hazard on the property.
-The landlord in these situations may begin the eviction process by serving tenant with a “Demand for Possession” or a “Notice to Quit” form.
+The landlord in these situations may begin the eviction process by serving the tenant with a "Demand for Possession" or a "Notice to Quit" form.
 The eviction process described in this article also applies to situations in Michigan where the tenant remains in the rental unit after the lease term has ended or when the landlord simply wants to end a month-to-month rental agreement.
 The Michigan Landlord-Tenant Act spells out details on these types of evictions: M.C.L. § 600.5714 applies to a Demand for Possession and M.C.L. § 554.134 applies to a Notices to Quit.

 A Demand for Possession and Notice to Quit are two types of eviction notices that a landlord prepares, informing the tenant the reason the tenant must move out and providing the date for the tenant to do so.
 A Demand for Possession is used when the tenant has violated the lease agreement, while a Notice to Quit is used when the initial rental or lease term has ended according to the lease or rental agreement and the landlord now wants the tenant to move out.